3BD4-Webdev-Kelompok8/NodeJS-Postgre-Stopwatch/README.md

 - [] Analysis
 - [] Collect and define requirement
-- [] Development HTML and CSS for stopwatch display
+- [] Development HTML and CSS for the Stopwatch display
-- [] Add Javascript for stopwatch function (Vanilla JS)
+- [] Add Javascript for Stopwatch function
 - [] Add local storage to keep Stopwatch running in the background
 - [] Use Postgre SQL for the database